NowComment's most important feature is its powerful yet very easy-to-use interface that:

 - choose “Mark as a Favorite” from that document's Options menu on your My Library page

-This report sorts and tallies all comments made on selected documents, so instructors and supervisors can grade/evaluate multiple documents at one time.
-Note: this option shows as “Multi-Doc Report” on the My Library “Options” and “More” menus.
+Our Analytics Report sorts and tallies all comments made on selected documents, so instructors and supervisors can grade/evaluate multiple documents at one time.
+For more information see our Analytics and Assessment help file.

-Schools and organizations can use LTI or Shibboleth to let Group members access NowComment without needing an additional login+password.
+Schools and organizations can use LTI (e.g. with LMSs and WordPress) and Shibboleth to let Group members access NowComment without needing to enter a second login+password (known as “Single Sign-On” or SSO).
 Individuals can also log in via their Google or Facebook accounts.
-If you create your account on NowComment first (using the same password you use on one of these authentication options) you will always have direct access to your account; we can let in log in because we have a password we can validate.
+If you create your account on NowComment first (using the same password you use on one of these authentication options) you will always have direct access to your account; we can let you log in because we have a password we can validate.
 If you create the account via any of the alternate authentication options and that server goes offline then you won't be able to log in to access your account, because we won't ever have been given a password for you and therefore we have to deny direct login attempts since we can't authenticate them.

 Users without email addresses, including but not limited to elementary school students, can have NowComment accounts; see our “Managed Users” documentation.